youfiElwy/Big-Data/README.md

 Big-Data

-This repo contains multiple tasksm projects and work on Big-Data concepts and tools.
+This repo contains multiple tasks, projects and work on Big-Data concepts and tools.

 - MongoDB
 - Cassandra